Tag Archive for: dry fly fishing

 Didymo

-Didymo on the Upper Manistee continues to be a problem as new sections fall ill to its presence and previously affected areas are still producing viable cells.
+Didymo on the Upper Manistee continues to be a problem with a high level of concern.
 I would consider the whole Upper Manistee River System to be contaminated with this Diatom.
-Didymo is considered a very resilient invasive species so you need to educate yourself on safe cleaning techniques that you will need to clean your gear or anything that touches the water.
-It can be spread between watersheds very easily and can be detrimental to our trout streams.
+There was new Didymo growth above CCC bridge and it has been documented as far upstream as Yellow Trees Landing.
+The Didymo mats in sections below CCC are still breaking down and to my knowledge there isn’t any blooming like we saw in the 2022 season.
+Didymo is considered a very resilient invasive species so you need to educate yourself on safe cleaning techniques.
+River Users will need to clean their gear or anything that touches the water.
+Didymo can easily be spread between watersheds and can be detrimental to our trout streams.

-I would consider the Entire River TO BE CONTAMINATED and treat it as such.
+I would consider the ENTIRE RIVER TO BE CONTAMINATED and treat it as such.
 Clean, Drain, Dry your gear before entering another Body of Water.
 Currently, there are no effective methods to eradicate didymo once it is established in a river.
 To prevent spreading Didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.

 • Clean by removing mud and debris from all surfaces.